vladventura/ambience/README.md

 # Roadmap
 I will add another hash algorithim to enchance security.
 This needs to be tied to a GUI interface, and some additional logic to interface with a GUI.
+Then intergrate with the rest of Ambience's codebase.